akchonya/aiogram-3-faq/docs/deeper_knowledge.md

 If you are planning to have scheduled or intervaled tasks you should look into [APScheduler](https://apscheduler.readthedocs.io/en/3.x/).

+Check out [this part of Telegram Bot API FAQ](https://core.telegram.org/bots/faq#broadcasting-to-users) before sending messages to all of your users

 ## Redis

 There is a lot of data in bots' memory storage that could be lost after restarting.
 To prevent it you should use [Redis](https://redis.io/).